 IHOICCCXXXXXXXX.XML

-The main part forms an identifier where:
+Support file names must follow the naming convention below:

-the first three characters shall be IHO - for International Hydrographic Organization as the issuing organization.
+the first three characters must be IHO - for International Hydrographic Organization as the issuing organization.

-the fourth and fifth characters shall be IC - for Interoperability Catalogue
+the fourth and fifth characters must be IC - for Interoperability Catalogue

-the sixth and seventh characters shall be FC for feature catalogue or PC for portrayal catalogue
+the sixth and seventh characters must be FC for feature catalogue or PC for portrayal catalogue

-the eight to fifteen characters is for a globally unique alpha numeric code.
+the segment from the eighth to fifteenth characters is for a globally unique alpha numeric code.
 The following characters are allowed in the support file name, A to Z, 0 to 9 and the special character _ (underscore).
-Less than, eight characters may be used.
+Fewer than eight characters may be used in this segment.

-The ending shall always be .XML.
+The extension must always be .XML.

 Support File Management